Overdose awareness and prevention

 Remember: You can’t use naloxone on yourself.
 Let others know you have it in case you experience an opioid overdose.

-To learn more about naloxone, how to use it, and how to find it, read this handout from the CDC.
+To learn more about naloxone, how to use it, and how to find it, the CDC has resources available.